Spin injection of exciton-polaritons with halide perovskites at room temperature: Introduction

-One pending challenge for RT perovskite polaritons is to demonstrate spin-control via fully non-resonant (NR) laser driving.
-This effect has been previously reported in other materials at liquid-helium temperatures such as II-VI CdTe \cite{martin_polarization_2002,Martn2004}, and III-V GaAs microcavities \cite{roumpos_signature_2009,Amo2010,PhysRevLett.107.146402,ohadi_spontaneous_2012,PhysRevB.91.075305,askitopoulos_nonresonant_2016, pickup_optical_2018, klaas_nonresonant_2019}, and at RT in organic semiconductor microcavities \cite{liang_circularly_2023,wang_polarization_2025}.
-In polaritons based on two-dimensional transition metal dichalcogenide excitons, such spin injection at RT is achieved via quasi-resonant laser excitation \cite{sun_optical_2017}.
+One pending challenge for RT perovskite polaritons is to demonstrate spin-control via quasi-resonant laser driving with the exciton reservoir.
+The effect has been previously reported under strict non-resonant driving in other materials at liquid-helium temperatures such as II-VI and III-V semiconductors with CdTe \cite{martin_polarization_2002,Martn2004} and GaAs \cite{roumpos_signature_2009,Amo2010,PhysRevLett.107.146402,ohadi_spontaneous_2012,PhysRevB.91.075305,askitopoulos_nonresonant_2016, pickup_optical_2018, klaas_nonresonant_2019} microcavities, respectively, and at RT in organic semiconductor microcavities \cite{liang_circularly_2023,wang_polarization_2025}.
+Quasi-resonant spin injection at RT has been achieved in microcavity polaritons based on two-dimensional transition metal dichalcogenide excitons \cite{sun_optical_2017}.
 Electrical generation of spin-polarized polaritons in a perovskite metasurface has been recently demonstrated at liquid-nitrogen temperatures \cite{wang_electrically_2025}, although such a device architecture presents a more complex nanofabrication process and the electrical driving is essentially limited to continuous driving regime.

-In this work, we engineer a Tamm-plasmon photonic microstructure in the strong coupling regime at RT\cite{lundt_room-temperature_2016,polimeno_observation_2020,shang_spinorbit_2024,gomez-dominguezMultipleEmissionPeaks2025}, and we demonstrate the non-resonant spin control of the polariton emission in the linear regime.
-We embed a thin film of 2D phenethylammonium lead iodide ((PEA)$_2$PbI$_4$) of 50 nm thickness (corresponding to approximately 30 layers of (PEA)$_2$PbI$_4$)\cite{duTwoDimensionalLeadIIHalideBased2017} in a compact Tamm-plasmon resonator composed of a dielectric distributed Bragg reflector (DBR), a polymer (PMMA) spacing layer of varying thickness, and a 35 nm thin silver cap (see scheme of the device in Fig. \ref{fig:sample_bare_modes}(a)).
-We measure the dispersion relation of the lower polariton branch (LPB) by angle-resolved reflection and photoluminescence (PL) measurements; we also implement the polarization tomography of the PL emission.
-All our experiments are performed at RT and in the linear regime.
+In this work, we engineer a Tamm-plasmon photonic microstructure in the strong coupling regime at RT\cite{lundt_room-temperature_2016,polimeno_observation_2020,shang_spinorbit_2024,gomez-dominguezMultipleEmissionPeaks2025}, and we demonstrate the spin control of the polariton emission in the linear regime.
+We embed a thin film of 2D phenethylammonium lead iodide ((PEA)$_2$PbI$_4$) of 50~nm thickness (corresponding to approximately 30 layers of (PEA)$_2$PbI$_4$)\cite{duTwoDimensionalLeadIIHalideBased2017} in a compact Tamm-plasmon resonator composed of a dielectric distributed Bragg reflector (DBR), a polymer (PMMA) spacing layer of varying thickness, and a 35~nm thin silver cap (see scheme of the device in Fig.~\ref{fig:sample_bare_modes}~(a)).
+We measure the dispersion relation of the lower polariton branch (LPB) by angle-resolved reflection and photoluminescence (PL) measurements; we also implement the full polarization tomography of the PL emission.
+All our experiments are performed at RT and in the linear regime (well bellow any polariton or photonic lasing threshold, see SI for further details).